Anastezia15/EventAplication/README.md

   - `eventId`: ID of the event.
   - `userId`: ID of the user.
 - **Response Status Codes:**
-  - 200 OK: Successful operation.
+  - 200 OK: Unsubscription accomplished successfully.

 ### Delete event